jkkn31/personalized-travel-assistant/README.md

 # Personalized-Travel-Agent

-Personalized-Travel-Agent is an AI-powered chatbot designed to assist users with travel-related **Queries & Planning**.
-It provides a seamless interface for obtaining general travel information and exploring tour packages.
+Personalized-Travel-Agent is an AI-powered chatbot designed to assist users with **Travel-related Queries & Planning**.
+It provides a seamless interface for obtaining **General Travel Information and Exploring Tour Packages**.

 ## Introduction

 The Personalized-Travel-Agent-Chatbot is your personal travel assistant, making trip planning effortless and enjoyable.
 With its user-friendly interface and AI-powered capabilities, it offers instant and accurate travel insights.
-Whether you need information on city distances, flight times, or enticing travel packages, our chatbot has you covered for seamless trip planning.
+Whether you need information on **city distances, flight times, or enticing travel packages**, our chatbot has you covered for seamless trip planning.

 ## Features